 Choosing your bike glasses

-Bicycle goggles are an essential part of a cyclist's kit.
+Cycling glasses are an essential part of a cyclist's kit.
 This equipment will protect you from the sun but also from dust, insects, water and mud.
-The choice of th bicycle glasses and/or MTB is very important because they must play their main role, protection, but must be comfortable.
+The choice of your cycling glasses is very important because they must play their main role, protection & comfort.

-Bicycle spectacle lenses must adapt to the sunshine.
-Your glasses will not be the same during a sunny day out as during a rainy day out.
-What will play a role is the differentiation of tints on your lenses.
+Bike sunglasses must be adapted to the amount of sunshine.
+Your lenses will not be the same during a sunny ride as during a rainy one.
+What will play a role is the differentiation of the tints on your lenses.

-To know which shade to choose and when, here is a classification of the different shade categories:
+To know which lens to choose and when, here is a classification of the different lenses categories:

 The choice of frame is very important, it must combine support and lightness.
-Comfort is essential because you will wear your glasses throughout your outing.
+Comfort is essential because you will wear your glasses throughout your ride.